 "Nottingham is a very nice student city.
 The campus is right in the city centre so access to everything is close.
 Nottingham is also a very cost-effective city and this was a major consideration in making my decision to study for my master’s degree.
 It is a lot cheaper to live outside of London.

-"I have applied for a PhD at Nottingham Trent University with the help of a scholarship fund based in Ghana.
-I want to pursue a PhD in Health and Social Care within the Nottingham Business School.
+"I have applied for a PhD at NTU with the help of a scholarship fund based in Ghana.
+I want to pursue a PhD in Health and Social Care within the School of Social Sciences.
 I wasn’t planning to do a PhD before I came, but my experience here has encouraged me to continue and pursue a higher qualification before returning home."